meztinosdunken/agile-coaching-platform/CONTRIBUTING.md

 4. Push to your branch (e.g., `git push origin feature/your-feature-name` or `git push origin bugfix/your-bugfix-name`).
 5. Open a Pull Request.

-Please make sure your code adheres to any existing coding style and includes comments where necessary. **It is crucial to run all tests and ensure they pass before submitting your Pull Request.**
+Please ensure that your code adheres to any existing coding style and includes comments where necessary. **It is crucial to run all tests and ensure they pass before submitting your Pull Request.
+Also, include a description of the changes and their impact in your Pull Request.**